DRONE THERMAL IMAGING

 Sure, our human vision allows us to see damage like brown water stains and peeling crown molding.
 But thermal cameras – whether used on the ground or attached to a drone, capture the hidden, interior damage you can’t see – as well as health-threatening mold.

-That’s because thermal cameras capture images that are color-coded by temperate.
+That’s because our drone’s thermal cameras can capture images that are color-coded by temperature.
 And since collecting water is cooler than the environment around it (mainly because of the cooling effect of evaporation) it will show up as a different color than the environment around it.
 And even if the moisture is inside a structure like a wall, floor or ceiling, the surface being photographed or videoed will still appear cooler.

-That’s why we offer aerial and ground home and building moisture detection services, in conjuction with local design-build firm Homescapes of Houston.
+That’s why we offer aerial and ground home and building moisture detection services.
 We use only FLIR thermal cameras – the world’s best – to make damage estimation and reporting trouble-free, with comprehensive, accurate measurements, analysis and information.

 This speed and accuracy – as well as the ability to generate reports – is important for several end users: